-Over time very light scratches appear on your finish and will cause it to look dull and old.
+Over time very light surface scratches appear on your finish and will cause it to look dull and old.
 If you want to restore that new car shine to an older vehicle this is probably the most crucial step.

 Many new DIY detailers are apprehensive about trying to remove swirls and scratches themselves.
-In the past it was much easier to damage the finish but todays dual action polishers are very gentle and if too much pressure is put on the polisher it will stop spinning to prevent damage from occurring.
+In the past, it was much easier to damage the finish with a polisher.
+Many car owners preferred to car polish by hand and leave the gadgets to the pros.

 If you’ve decontaminated your finish as described above your clear coat is in a perfect state to consider applying a ceramic coating.
 All you have to do is an IPA wipe prior to applying a ceramic coating.

 What you’ll need to protect your vehicle:

 The key to getting that show car glass-like shine is not just the protectant you apply to the paint, but the prep work that comes prior to doing so.
 To keep your paintwork ready for a photo finish, follow these simple car polish tips.

-If you’re clear coat is in particularly rough shape you may want to spend some time on paint correction.
+If your clear coat is in particularly rough shape you may want to spend some time on paint correction.
 This step isn’t necessarily for the average beginner to detailing but it’s easier than you think.
 You can find a good detailer local to you that could get the job done as well.

 Properly wash, dry, decontaminate, paint correct, and protect your car or truck and you’ll end up with a stunning finish.
-The products you choose for protecting your vehicle are often looked at as what makes the shine but it’s the entire process that get’s the results.
+The products you choose for protecting your vehicle are often looked at as what makes the shine but it’s the entire process that gets the results.